TaylorTurnerIT/PyGame---Storting-Algorithm-Visualizer/README.md

 # Cocktail Shaker Sort Visualizer

-Hey, I'm Taylor Turner!
 This project was my first dive into Python coming from C++.
 It is a simple program that uses pygame's GUI system to create a visualization of the cocktail shaker sort algorithm.

 ## How it Works